threefoldfoundation/threefold_data/content/project/digibyte/digibyte.md

 ## About

-The DigiByte's vision is to empower a sustainable decentralized world.
+[DigiByte](https://digibyte.org/)'s vision is to empower a sustainable decentralized world.
 The core values of the DigiByte community are decentralization, inclusiveness, permissionless, integrity, transparency - openness, consensus, thought leadership.
 We aim to stimulate global adoption of our blockchain and similar technologies that fulfil the core principles of decentralization in general.
 Decentralization needs to happen to see a better redistribution of opportunities, growth and value within our global society.

 <BR>